Murad Ebrahim: Interim chief minister

-Upon the passage of the Bangsamoro Organic Law (BOL) in 2018 under the administration of President Rodrigo Duterte, Ebrahim campaigned for the law's ratification by voters that would lead to the establishment of the proposed Bangsamoro Autonomous Region.
+Upon the passage of the Bangsamoro Organic Law (BOL) in 2018 under the administration of President Rodrigo Duterte,Murad Ebrahim campaigned for the law's ratification by voters that would lead to the establishment of the proposed Bangsamoro Autonomous Region.
 He was nominated by his group, the MILF, to be the chief minister of the Bangsamoro Transition Authority (BTA) which would serve as the interim government in the region.

 On February 22, 2019, Ebrahim was appointed and sworn in by Duterte as the interim chief minister of the newly formed Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
-Ebrahim will lead the 80-member BTA, which will govern the five-province Bangsamoro region.
-Scheduled elections for the new members for the region's parliament will take place in 2022.
+He leads the 80-member BTA, which will govern the five-province Bangsamoro region.
+Scheduled elections for the new members for the region's parliament took place in 2022.

 At the official turnover of the ARMM to BARMM on February 26, 2019, Ebrahim announced the members of the first Bangsamoro Cabinet, with himself as concurrent minister of public works and highways.
-On November 11, 2019, Ebrahim transferred his duties as public works minister to Finance Minister Eduard Guerra, while placing the finance ministry under the chief minister's supervision.
+On November 11, 2019, he transferred his duties as public works minister to Finance Minister Eduard Guerra, while placing the finance ministry under the chief minister's supervision.

 His government pursued a policy of promoting "moral governance", which Ebrahim says based on "moral values of Islam" as a response to corruption and failed governance in the former ARMM.

 On February 8, 2022, Ebrahim ordered the ministers and their deputies of his cabinet to tender courtesy resignation while the director general of each ministry were directed to temporarily take over.
 This marked the end of Ebrahim's tenure as concurrent finance minister and was succeeded by Ubaida Pacasem who took their oath on March 14, 2022.

 Ebrahim retained his position as interim Chief Minister when President Bongbong Marcos appointed a new set of members for the BTA in August 2022.

+Amid former President Duterte's call for the secession of Mindanao from the Philippines in January 2024, Ebrahim released a statement expressing support for the incumbent administration of President Marcos and declared himself committed to the peace process and setting the foundation of an autonomous Bangsamoro region.

+Ebrahim reportedly resigned as chief minister on March 3, 2025 to focus on the campaign for the October 2025 Bangsamoro Parliament election.
+His successor, Abdulraof Macacua's appointment has been questioned within the MILF.
+Following his resignation, Ebrahim declined an offer from President Marcos to take a seat as a regular member of parliament in the transitional legislature.
+In September 2025, Ebrahim clarified he was removed as Chief Minister before resigning as a regular member of parliament.

 Personal life

-Murad Ebrahim is married to Hadja Lupia Ebrahim, with whom he has two children.
+Al Haj Murad Ebrahim is married to Hadja Lupia Ebrahim, with whom he has two children.

-On 14 March 2015, controversy on the citizenship of Murad arose when Philippine former interior secretary Rafael Alunan accused him of being a citizen of Malaysia.
+On March 14, 2015, controversy on the citizenship of Murad arose when Philippine former interior secretary Rafael Alunan III accused him of being a citizen of Malaysia.
 This allegation was denied by Malaysia and fellow MILF member Mohagher Iqbal.